jungaretti/dotfiles/README.md

 ### Moving In

-First things first, gain access to our data.
-Set up our password manager and generate a new SSH key.
-Be sure to register this SSH key with GitHub before cloning any more repos.
+First things first, gain access to your data.
+Set up your password manager and generate a new SSH key.
+Be sure to register this fresh SSH public key with GitHub before cloning any more repos.

 ```shell
 ssh-keygen -m PEM -t rsa -b 4096
 # Check out ~/.ssh/id_rsa.pub
 ```

-Next, clone or move this repo to `~/.dotfiles`.
+Then, clone or move this repo to `~/.dotfiles`.

 ```shell
 # Ideal method (using SSH)